-$E_s$ is a measure for the acoustic energy of the signal in the frame.
+E_s is a measure for the acoustic energy of the signal in the frame.
 It corresponds to the square of the area under the curve in the time domain.

 The energy might as well be computed for the frequency-transformed signal.
-It then denotes a measure for its spectral energy spread.
+It then denotes a measure for its spectral energy spread.Computing the energy in the frequency space makes sense if one is interested in knowing frequency ranges in which the energy occurs.

-A Graduate Course on Multimedia Technology © Wolfgang Effelsberg, Ralf Steinmetz 8.
-Automatic Content Analysis 8.3-11
+A Graduate Course on Multimedi Technology © Wolfgang Effelsberg, Ralf Steinmetz 8.
+Automatic Content Analysi Part 8.4 8.4-1